mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 19:00 11 December 2025 or as the situation changes."

-- Warning no longer in force: Severn estuary from Gloucester to Sharpness
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-We do not expect to see similar impacts from the next high tide.
-River levels are expected to remain high as a result of rainfall in the upper catchment.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Wye in Herefordshire
 - River levels continue to rise at the Ross on Wye river gauge and remain high at Belmont, Old Wye Bridge and Mordiford river gauges.
 Flooding continues on 11 December 2025 .
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
 Peaks:- Hay on Wye peaked at 3.63m on 09/12 Bredwardine peaked at 5.72m at 7am on 10/12 AM, Belmont peaked at 5.35m on 10/12 PM, Old Wye Bridge peaked at 4.66m on 10/12 PM, Mordiford peaked at 4.86m on 10/12 eve.
 Predicted peak: Ross on Wye 4.2m to 4.3m on 11/12 PM.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 12 December 2025 or as the situation changes.